-Stockholders interested in submitting a proposal for inclusion in our proxy materials for our 2016 Annual Meeting of Stockholders may do so by following the procedures prescribed in Rule 14a-8 under the Exchange Act.
-To be eligible for inclusion in our proxy statement, stockholder proposals must be received no later than December 26, 2015, or 120 days prior to the date of these materials and must comply with Rule 14a-8 under the Exchange Act regarding the inclusion of stockholder proposals in company-sponsored proxy materials.
-If we change the date of the 2016 Annual Meeting of Stockholders by more than 30 days from the anniversary of this year's meeting, stockholder proposals must be received a reasonable time before we begin to print and mail our proxy materials for the 2016 Annual Meeting of Stockholders.
+Stockholders interested in submitting a proposal for inclusion in our proxy materials for our 2017 Annual Meeting of Stockholders may do so by following the procedures prescribed in Rule 14a-8 under the Exchange Act.
+To be eligible for inclusion in our proxy statement, stockholder proposals must be received no later than December 31, 2016, or 120 days prior to the first anniversary date of these materials and must comply with Rule 14a-8 under the Exchange Act regarding the inclusion of stockholder proposals in company-sponsored proxy materials.
+If we change the date of the 2017 Annual Meeting of Stockholders by more than 30 days from the first anniversary of the date of this year's annual meeting, stockholder proposals must be received a reasonable time before we begin to print and mail our proxy materials for the 2017 Annual Meeting of Stockholders.
 Proposals should be mailed to our Secretary at the following address: